ulfschneider/ulf.website/content/posts/2017-11-15-splitting-user-stories.md

 ## Layers

 For engineers who are new to the splitting approach, breaking down stories and still delivering end-to-end functionality within a Sprint is among the most challenging things.
-That´s because engineers are mostly concerned about finding a way for how to solve the given problem.
+That's because engineers are mostly concerned about finding a way for how to solve the given problem.
 Their thinking tools have to do with architectural layers, technical components, frameworks and programming languages.
 Naturally, engineers start splitting by layers, like UI, Business Logic, DB Access, DB, Operating System.
 Following this approach, they end up with stories for the different architectural layers which will be implemented separately and eventually have to be integrated, which will allow only very late feedback.
-None of these architecture-layer stories alone will bring value for the user, and in most cases, it´s impossible to come up with a solution during a single Sprint.
+None of these architecture-layer stories alone will bring value for the user, and in most cases, it's impossible to come up with a solution during a single Sprint.

 Also, organizational structures are often formed by their corresponding architecture layers, for example, UI/UX people form an organizational unit, Java developers form a unit, technical writers form a unit, QA engineers form a unit and so on.
 These units sometimes are called teams.
 In many cases, none of these "teams" alone can deliver a valuable feature to the user.
 Which means, costs in terms of understanding, splitting, designing, building, testing and putting into operation are pretty high because the different "teams" need to be coordinated and are interdependent up to the level that they are blocking each other because everyone is waiting for someone else to get work done.

-Therefore, when talking about splitting User Stories, it´s meant to cut across all layers to come up with end-to-end solutions in each Sprint.
+Therefore, when talking about splitting User Stories, it's meant to cut across all layers to come up with end-to-end solutions in each Sprint.
 The organizational structures have to follow to achieve a delivery-oriented organization.
 Which leads to small, cross-functional teams, having every skill on-board that is needed to split, design, build, describe, test and deliver an end-to-end feature.
 This will speed up the feedback loop drastically and thus allows to speed up learning accordingly.
 The organizational change, of course, is difficult and requires experience and insight.
 The goal is to have teams being able to operate quick, with minimal interdependencies and end-to-end.

 ## Patterns